 - Diversity description (400 words max., required): Describe how this session involves diverse perspectives and voices as elaborated in ESA’s Diversity Statement, beyond or in addition to career stage and disciplinary diversity.
 The diversity description will only be seen by the committee while making acceptance and scheduling decisions.
 It will not appear in the meeting program.

-- Broader benefits description (400 words max., optional): Describe how this session benefits broader society (for example through education, public policy, communication/public engagement, application to commercial technology, national security or international cooperation.
+- Broader benefits description (400 words max., optional): Describe how this session benefits broader society.
+For example through education, public policy, communication/public engagement, application to commercial technology, national security or international cooperation.
 The broader benefits description will only be seen by the committee while making acceptance and scheduling decisions.
 It will not appear in the meeting program.

 - Would you like this session to be considered for inclusion in the Career Track?
 Yes/No.

-- Virtual session setup: If there are any specific needs for this session beyond a typical Zoom meeting, please describe here.
-Options: None beyond a typical Zoom meeting, virtual breakout rooms (randomly or pre-assigned), other (describe in notes).
+- Virtual session setup notes: If there are any specific needs for this session beyond a typical Zoom meeting, please describe them here.

 - Organizer demographics: The submission form asks a few questions about the session’s lead organizer to help ESA improve our services and monitor our efforts towards diversity, equity, inclusion and justice.
 All information will be shared only in the aggregate to help us assess the diversity of our submissions.
 Proposal reviewers and the committee will not see this information for individual proposals.
 It is required to answer each question, but you can select “Prefer not to answer”.